CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-Video example:

-CLI https://kannu.csc.fi/s/dXHeTy27LcAQATx    (T account and name), need to be redone or blured
+Video example: https://kannu.csc.fi/s/dXHeTy27LcAQATx    (T account and name) this will be re-done by Aada

 !!! note To access your encrypted data in SD Desktop, **the same CSC project needs to have service access for Allas (CSC storage solution) and SD Desktop**.